 Because we operate in various regions in the world, we conduct a portion of our business in currencies other than the U.S. dollar (primarily with respect to Helix Well Ops (U.K.) Limited ("WOUK")).
 The functional currency for WOUK is the applicable local currency (British Pound).
 Previously, our Australian well intervention subsidiary ("WOSEA") had the Australian Dollar as its functional currency.
 We ceased operations in Australia in 2012.
 Results of operations for these subsidiaries are translated into U.S. dollars using average exchange rates during the period.
-Assets and liabilities of these foreign subsidiaries are translated into U.S. dollars using translation adjustments, which were unrealized gains of \$5.0 million and \$7.3 million, respectively, are included in accumulated other comprehensive income (loss), a component of shareholders' equity.
+Assets and liabilities of these foreign subsidiaries are translated into U.S. dollars using the exchange rate in effect at December 31, 2013 and 2012 and the resulting translation adjustments, which were unrealized gains of \$5.0 million and \$7.3 million, respectively, are included in accumulated other comprehensive income (loss), a component of shareholders' equity.
 All foreign currency transaction gains and losses are recognized currently in the consolidated statements of operations.